 Recycling means repeatedly reusing an item, either in its entirety or by processing all or some of its component parts, resulting in them taking a completely new form.
-Sustainable on the other hand, refers to anything that can be produced and maintained at a certain rate/level, with little or no impact on natural resources.
+On the other hand, sustainable refers to anything that can be produced and maintained at a certain rate/level, with little or no impact on natural resources.
 In order to make truly responsible purchasing decisions, it’s important to know the difference and to be fully aware of a few commonly held misconceptions.

 Four Common Myths About Sustainability And Recycling

 There are many misconceptions regarding both sustainability and recycling that prevent both consumers and customers from making eco-friendly choices.
 Here we take a closer look at four of the most common myths regarding recycling and sustainability.